bitumin/gardening/README.md

 - `./icons` Icons for desktop builds of the app
 - `./node_modules` Node modules required to develop and build the app.
 - `./build.js` Script to build the app using NW.js
-- `./README.md` This file
+- `./README.md` You're reading it!

 ### Development environment setup

-1. Run `npm install` within `./app` folder.
+1. Run `npm install` within `./app` folder to install node packages for the app.
-2. Run `bower install` within `./app` folder.
+2. Run `bower install` within `./app` folder to install front end JS libraries for the app.
-3. Run `npm install` within the root `./` folder.
+3. Run `npm install` within the root `./` folder to install node packages for development.
-4. Check that all required CSS, JS libs are present and run file watchers/minifiers if needed.

 ### App building and packaging setup (nwjs-builder)